 Here’s a checklist:

-Ensure that the password is at least 8 characters long (10 or more is recommended)
+- Ensure that the password is at least 10 characters long

 There are various online tools to help you generate secure passwords, here’s a few we recommend:

 Regardless of how complex the password is, the moment it’s compromised (meaning someone has access to it) it means hackers have access to all of your other accounts.
 For example, if you set the same password for your Facebook account and your online banking, any security problem with Facebook would mean hackers could access your online banking.